evkx/evkx.github.io/content/models/opel/astra/Astra_Electric/_index.md

 ## Exterior

 The Opel Astra Electric, with dimensions of 4374 mm in length, 1860 mm in width, and 1470 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
-You can choose between 7 different paint colors when ordering this model.
+The Opel Astra Electric is available in a total of 7 paint colors, including several striking metallic options.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).